 Best Community Platform for Enterprise Users

 Vanilla Forums isn’t your regular community platform for member-to-member interactions.
-It is, instead, specially optimized to help mid-sized businesses and enterprises engage with their customers and prospects.
-The principal objective here is to enhance sales and drive loyalty through strategic audience engagement and customer support.
+It is optimized to help mid-sized businesses and enterprises engage with their customers and prospects and enhance sales through strategic audience engagement and customer support.

 Businesses can use the platform to build and run up to 20 sub-communities at once.
 Then to help you manage all that, Vanilla Forums allows you to assign community administration to up to 100 staff members.